• Skip to primary navigation

 Is it possible to play tennis with a hernia?

 Absolutely!
-If you have an inguinal hernia, it’s important to exercise regularly and eat a healthy diet in order to prevent episodes of pain.
+If you have an inguinal hernia, it’s important to exercise regularly and eat a healthy diet to prevent episodes of pain.
 Tennis is one activity that can be enjoyed without any problems as long as you take the proper precautions.

 For example, make sure to stretch before playing and avoid stretching exercises that put pressure on your groin area.
 In addition, stay hydrated during matches by drinking plenty of water drinks.